mir-owahed/DevOps-tutorial/jenkins-cicd-learn/jenkins-controller-agent-setup.md

 - Security group allowing:
   - Port **8080** (for Jenkins UI)
   - Port **22** (for SSH)

+ - EC2 Key Pairs:

+    - controller-key.pem: For SSH access to Jenkins Controller

+    - agent-key.pem: For SSH access to Jenkins Agent

 - Java installed on both EC2s (OpenJDK 11 or higher)